NeuroTechX/ntx_slack_archive/eegdata.md

  >This is brilliant.
 Just got my 2016 Muse a couple of weeks ago and have been looking for stuff like this.
 The code still requires being on Python 2.7 correct?

+9/28/2017 10:51 AM

+ **alexandre.barachant** :

+ >unfortunatly, yes :disappointed: we use psychopy to display stimulus, and they onlu support 2.7